English

 What homework are we expected to do?

-Each unit of work lasts approximately six weeks and, typically, students will be set one homework task per week which should be completed in their homework book and should take between 30 minutes – 60 minutes to complete, depending upon their set.
-Typical tasks will include: spelling tests, self-quizzing from knowledge organisers links to in-class study, ‘Pick and Mix’ activities, research, pre-reading for in class study, and creative expression of core knowledge; e.g. designing a theatre poster.
+Each unit of work lasts approximately eight weeks and, typically, students will be set one homework task per week.
+Typical tasks will include: spelling tests, on-line quizzes, research, and creative expression of core knowledge; e.g. designing a theatre poster.

 Pupils are also expected to read every day outside of lessons; we suggest for 30 minutes.
 We expect parents to play an active role in monitoring their child’s reading.
 All students should have a book in school every day.